pichlerx/SCH_masternode_install_script/README.md

-#Script kann das neue Wallet nicht am VPS installieren, da die Assets -cli -tx -d fehlen
+#Script zum installieren des SCH Masternode Wallets auf einem neuen VPS
+#Script to install the SCH Masternode Wallet on a new VPS